cwise24/snopsy/docs/module2/5_operations.rst

 Pull Request or Merge Request
 ^^^^^^^^^^^^^^^^^^^^^^

-Now comes time to merge your work back into the Upstream branch or to accept a merge request(Gitlab/Gitorious) or a Pull Request(GitHub, BitBucket) from a forked contributor
+Now comes time to merge your work back into the Upstream branch or to accept a merge request(Gitlab/BitBucket) or a Pull Request(GitHub) from a forked contributor

 Create a Merge Request
 ------------------------------